Downloadable PDF

 Reading specialists are vital to student success.

-When you change one child’s reading life, you open up a world of possibilities for that child.
+When you change one child’s reading journey, you open up a world of possibilities for that child.
 That’s because reading skills affect almost every area of a student’s whole life: physical and mental health, long-term educational outcomes, employability, and even lifetime earning capacity (John et al., 2022).

-• choose the reading and dyslexia screeners and assessments that best match your school’s needs
+• choose the reading and dyslexia screeners and assessments that best match your school’s needs,

-• train your colleagues in the use of evidence-based assessments and interventions
+• train your colleagues in the use of evidence-based assessments and interventions,

-• support your colleagues as they implement interventions and monitor progress
+• support your colleagues as they implement interventions and monitor progress.

 We invite you to reach out to our Business Development Manager, Stephanie E. Roberts, MA, CAS, who works with general educators, special educators, educational diagnosticians, and counselors, via email or her direct line at 424.488.4902 to learn more about these reading and dyslexia resources.